Do you think adding a whiteboard animation video to your marketing strategy is a great idea? Well, you might want to reconsider after reading this! 😉

 The problem is that those elements aren’t very appealing to younger audiences, who usually prefer shorter, visually rich content – like this animated explainer video we made!

-Check it out, and don’t forget to like, comment, and subscribe!
+Check out our Channel, and don’t forget to like, comment, and subscribe!

 If you want to reach out to and engage a Gen-Z or younger audience, whiteboard animation shouldn’t be your go-to.